linkerd/website/linkerd.io/content/2/tasks/external-prometheus.md

 ### CLI

-This can be done by passing a file with the above field to `addon-config` field, which is available both through `linkerd install` and `linkerd upgrade` commands
+This can be done by passing a file with the above field to `config` field, which is available both through `linkerd install` and `linkerd upgrade` commands

 ```yaml